 How Long Working ON Your Book Will Take

 The process took me about 60 hours, spread over eight weeks.
-But, this time included figuring out the process as I went, and the process I developed was not nearly as in-depth as the boot camp curriculum I have developed since then.
+But, this time included figuring out the process as I went, and the process I developed was not nearly as in-depth as The Dissertation-to-Book Workbook.

-It now regularly takes participants about 48 hours on average, working at their own pace, to distill their book’s main priorities, ensure their structure best serves their overall book-level claims, lay out what each of the chapters tangibly contributes to the project, and refine its narrative arc.
+It now regularly takes readers about 46 hours on average, working at their own pace, to distill their book’s main priorities, ensure their structure best serves their overall book-level claims, lay out what each of the chapters tangibly contributes to the project, and refine its narrative arc.

 Ready to Work ON Your Book?